ro-double-b/RPFantasyDR_S9/open-items.md

-[x] check functionality of toot and boot eliminations [x] if not entered before you are doubleing your sumtotals [x] make a page that can be displayed while server is running (night of episode and day of toot/boot)
+[x] check functionality of toot and boot eliminations [x] if not entered before you are doubleing your sumtotals [x] make a page that can be displayed while server is running (night of episode and day of toot/boot) [x] queen pictures need to stay consistent when window is sized down

 ===> BEFORE DEPLOYMENT MUST HAVES
-[ ] queen pictures need to stay consistent when window is sized down [ ] restrict various characters in username and password [ ] update modal for submission bc right now it is just for one day [ ] link mobile page to the rest of document now that is ready [ ] test out mobile site
+[ ] restrict various characters in username and password [ ] update modal for submission bc right now it is just for one day [ ] link mobile page to the rest of document now that is ready [ ] test out mobile site
+[ ] selection boxes need to stay consistent
 [ ] do a run though of the season, with what you expect/test cases [ ] ranking css descriptions should not be em, similar to others [ ] update ranking secion description